youtube/cobalt/cobalt/site/docs/development/setup-android.md

 ---
 layout: doc
-title: "Set up your environment - Linux"
+title: "Set up your environment - Android"
 ---

 These instructions explain how to set up Cobalt for your workstation and Android